 To use your newly-made compost, all you have to do is to mix it well with garden soil in an area you intend to use for planting.
 Take note that partially-decomposed plants in the compost pit can also be used as mulch, if needed.

-To help you ease your composting project, here is our review on the Best Compost Bins for 2021.
+To help you ease your composting project, here is our review on the best compost bins in Australia for 2023.

 Energy and Water Conservation